 Bump Up The Service

-Giving back to others helps immensely when it comes to avoiding relapse.
-The holidays are a great time of year to do this, and rather than making the season about what you are getting, focus on making it about what you are giving.
+Giving back to others helps immensely when it comes to avoiding relapse during the holidays.
+It’s a great time of year to do this, and rather than making the season about what you are getting, focus on making it about what you are giving.
 There are tons of opportunities for being of service during this time of year.
 Volunteer work is plentiful – helping out with food drives, toy drives, assisting in putting on holiday meals for the less fortunate and finding ways to give back to your local 12 step group or Alano club are all great options.

 Choose Your Surroundings Wisely